 - The Curious Case of Benjamin Button, a recent film starring Brad Pitt, is based on an F. Scott Fitzgerald short story.

-Check out our biography of F. Scott Fitzgerald to learn more about where and how The Great Gatsby was written.
+Read through our biography of F. Scott Fitzgerald to learn more about where and how The Great Gatsby was written.

+Dive into the novel's beginning with our guides to Gatsby's title, its opening pages and epigraph, and the first chapter.
 Or, start with a summary of The Great Gatsby, along with links to all our great articles analyzing this novel!

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: